hypercat101/priority-Scirpt/README.md

-Extra: You can change the color and wher you want default I have It the top right you can change It
+Extra: You can change the color and wher you want default I have It the top right you can change It Big thanks to Winchester for looking over the code and fixing some things